-- Historic preservation programs are funded annually through the Department of the Interior, Environment and Related Agencies appropriations bill. - Congress provided \$47.9 million for SHPOs, \$10.5 million to THPOs, and \$500,000 for grants to underserved communities-all through the Historic Preservation Fund (HPF)-in the Consolidated Appropriations Act, 2017.
-They also provided an additional \$13 million from the HPF to document, interpret, and preserve the stories and sites associated with the Civil Rights Movement and the African-American experience. - Save America's Treasures (SAT) received \$5 million in FY 2017 through the HPF, the first funding it has received since FY 2010.
-Preserve America has not been funded since FY 2010. - The president's FY 2018 budget proposes cutting funding through the HPF to \$42.1 million for SHPOs and \$9 million for THPOs, while calling for the elimination of funding for Civil Rights grants, underserved communities, and Save America's Treasures. - In the 113th Congress, then Ways and Means Committee Chairman Dave Camp released a tax reform discussion draft that proposed repealing the Historic Rehabilitation Tax Credit.
+- Historic preservation programs are funded annually through the Department of the Interior, Environment and Related Agencies appropriations bill.
+The federal government is currently funded by a continuing resolution at FY 2017 levels until final FY 2018 totals are agreed upon. - Congress provided \$47.9 million for SHPOs, \$10.5 million to THPOs, and \$500,000 for grants to underserved communities-all through the Historic Preservation Fund (HPF)-in the Consolidated Appropriations Act, 2017.
+They also provided an additional \$13 million from the HPF to document, interpret, and preserve the stories and sites associated with the Civil Rights Movement and the African-American experience.
+Save America's Treasures (SAT) received \$5 million in FY 2017 through the HPF, the first funding it has received since FY 2010.
+Preserve America has not been funded since FY 2010. - The president's FY 2019 budget proposes dramatically cutting funding through the HPF to \$26.9 million for SHPOs and \$5.7 million for THPOs, while calling for the elimination of funding for Civil Rights grants, underserved communities, and Save America's Treasures. - The House of Representatives proposed level funding for historic preservation programs in FY 2018. - The Senate proposed level funding for SHPOs, THPOs, underserved communities, and Civil Rights sites in FY 2018.
+In place of direct preservation grants like Save America's Treasures, it proposed \$3 million in funding that states, tribes, or nonprofits would sub-grant to revitalize historic properties. - Comprehensive tax reform legislation enacted in December 2017 repealed the 10 percent historic tax credit, but maintained the 20 percent historic tax credit for certified historic structures.
+In an effort to reduce costs, this 20 percent credit must now be claimed over a 5-year period.
+The Historic Tax Credit Improvement Act would increase the credit to 30 percent for transactions under \$3.75 million and make other updates to facilitate investment in small projects, increasing access for smaller communities.